P-p-H-d/mlib/README.md

 and can generate different code depending on it.
 You can use it as many times as needed to defined as many lists as you want.
-The first argument of the macro is the name to use, e.g. the prefix that shall be added to all generated functions and types.
+The first argument of the macro is the name to use, e.g. the prefix that is added to all generated functions and types.
 The second argument of the macro is the type to embed within the container.
 It can be any C type.
 The third argument of the macro is optional and is the oplist to use.